-I am a doctoral student in cultural anthropology at the University of North Carolina at Chapel Hill.
+I am a doctoral candidate in sociocultural anthropology at the University of North Carolina at Chapel Hill.
 My research is broadly concerned with political ecology and alternative economic networks in the Commonwealth of Dominica, Eastern Caribbean.
 Specifically, I am interested in the interplay between contemporary global change and endogenous systems of food production and exchange.

 For more detail on my research, please visit RESEARCH AND SCHOLARSHIP